Print Friendly

 KEMCHI’Grammar

-K’iche’ has a set of post-verbal directional particles which add a sense of trajectory in/from which the event takes place with reference to the speaker or the deictic origo of the action.
+K’iche’ has a set of post-verbal directional particles which add a sense of trajectory in/from the event.
+This trajectory takes place with reference to the speaker or the deictic origo of the action.
+Deixis is a linguistic concept that has to do with context.
 Deictic origo refers to the perspective from which the event is talked about:

 Directionals in K’iche’: